krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 16).
 Get and Set value in a class should always be same.

 17). documen.getelementById('orange').onclick = function(){}  // onlclick ko ek function chahiye hota hai.

+18).
+In closures , whenever the outer function leaves , it leaves its lexical enviornment (variables.) with the inner function.